Species Introduction

 ✓ Expert Tip

-Consider using a heater with a built-in thermostat for added convenience and accuracy in temperature control.
+Consider using a heater with a built-in thermostat for added convenience and accuracy.

 Q: How long do Guppy Poecilia Ret typically live in captivity?